 During February 2012 loggers were re-installed and measurements taken.
 Early indications are that water is released to the township for 12 hours per day at a consumption of 780 kl/day (12 hours).
-This indicates that severe losses are present.
+This indicates that severe losses were present.

-It is suggested that the unmetered yard connections should be upgraded to metered yard connections.
+It is suggested that unmetered yard connections should be upgraded to metered yard connections to determine accurate water usage per reticulation zone.
 The home owners should be made aware of losses and loss management and should be restricted to free basic water, with an option to apply for a larger allocation of water (and be billed for it).
 Metered yard connections are being installed at Mangosuthu and were programmed to supply 200l/hh/day without any social issues.